 Change Bedding Every Week

 Your blankets don’t need as frequent washing.
-You can leave these on the bed for a month before sending them through a spin cycle.
+You can leave these on the bed for months before sending them through a spin cycle.
 That also goes for cold-weather comforters.
 If your bed has mattress pads, please don’t forget to take these off the bed every month and wash them as well.

 Groom Your Pets Outdoors